Tips on Code Refactoring, From a Former AddictJuly 02, 2015

 A quick word on refactoring at Snipcart

 Today, refactoring is not as easy as it was on day one.
+Our backend architecture and our frontend app have both evolved heaps.
 Growing SaaS will surely face this challenge too.
 We are getting more and more customers, and the application is constantly receiving requests.
 So we really need to think through all the consequences a refactoring could have on our API and our client-side applications.

 But still, we do frequent code reviews and try our best to stay up to date.
 And after all, working on new features and releasing new updates will be way healthier for our startup than refactoring the same old features.